Fork me on GitHub

 Role options

-As shown above, a role can define certain restrictions on sessions initiated by users.
-The table below documents the behavior of each option if multiple roles are assigned to a user.
+A role can define certain restrictions on sessions initiated by users.
+The table below documents the behavior of each option if multiple roles are assigned to a user:

 OptionDescriptionMulti-role behavior